-Once the job position has been created, it will appear as a card in the kanban view on the main Recruitment` dashboard, as well as in the list view on the Configuration dashboard.
+Once the job position has been created, it will appear as a card in the kanban view on the main Recruitment dashboard.

 Edit a new job position¶

-Once the job position is created, it’s time to enter the details for the position.
-Click on the ⋮ (three dots) icon in the upper-right corner of the relevant card to reveal several options, and then click Edit to edit the details.
+After the job position is created, it’s time to enter the details for the position.
+Click on the ⋮ (three dots) icon in the upper-right corner of the relevant card to reveal several options, and then click Configuration to edit the details.

-Enter the job description in the Job Description tab.
-This information is what is visible to potential employees when searching for available jobs.
+Enter the job description in the Job Summary tab.
+This information is what is visible to potential applicants when searching for available jobs.

 All the basic information about the job position is listed under the Recruitment tab.
 None of the fields are required, but it is a good idea to provide at least a few details, such as where the job is located.